 - 1 block of coconut bar

-- 2 tablespoon sliced or grated fresh ginger
+- 2 tablespoons sliced or grated fresh ginger

 - 4 cups of water to cook the rice thoroughly

-- 1 cup rice syrup is best if you don't find it use coconut sugar and dark brown molasses
+- 1 cup rice syrup if unavailable use (optional) coconut sugar and dark brown molasses

 - A pinch of salt.